 Reasons to say “No”: Employers HAVE to eliminate large amounts of applicants – so it onlymakes sense to scan for any big ‘red flag’s’ or no-no’s (such as: blatant and/or repeated typos or other evidence of a lack of quality & attention to the resume; real oddities (see my blog post You Must Be Joking!
 Real Examples from Real Resumes for sad but amusing examples); really outdated or unprofessional style such as writing in first person “I did thus & so”, “My management style is…”; including personal information (Married, 2 kids, 1 dog, hobbies: golf & bird watching).
 These sorts of things are just begging to get you in the “NO pile” right off the bat!

-Including it’s “10 second scan” first impressions (
+- Including my “10 second scan” first impressions